nstratos/mdt/README.md

 ## Usage

-* Download the executable or
+* Download the executable and place in a folder (it will produce logs and config.json) or build your own:

 ```go
 go get github.com/nstratos/mdt